 Billy and Hulking would later get married with two ceremonies, one sudden one in Vegas when Hulkling was leaving for space with only the rest of the Young Avengers attending, and a grand ceremony in space with the Avengers, Fantastic Four, and more present, following Jewish, Skrull, and Kree wedding traditions.
 Billy’s abilities continued to grow, his reality warping and magical prowess making him arguably the strongest Young Avenger, only truly held back by his own insecurities (Billy is one of the few superheroes who openly deals with an anxiety disorder).
 After meeting his teammate, Speed, Billy came to the conclusion that the two were reborn versions of Scarlet Witch’s twins, this was later confirmed, though the exact cause of their reincarnation was never mentioned.

 With Billy’s magical skill, he’s been eyed for the role of Sorcerer Supreme a few times in Marvel history, once in the core universe, when Stephen Strange was searching for his replacement.
 Similarly, a future appearance of the Young Avengers had Billy going by the mantle of Doctor Strange, while another possible (not-so-far, according to Doctor Strange) future had Billy keep his title as Wiccan while also becoming Earth’s new Sorcerer Supreme.
-While Wandavision did introduce a Billy, the one it introduced was actually Billy Maximoff, the version that is then reincarnated and becomes Wiccan.
-With the twins fading away at the end and Wanda playing with more serious magic, it’s expected that we’ll see the introduction of Billy and his family, the Kaplans, in coming MCU releases, probably now old enough to be a Young Avenger.
+While Wandavision did introduce a Billy, played by Julian Hilliard for most of his screentime, the one it introduced was actually Billy Maximoff, the version that is then reincarnated and becomes Wiccan.
+With the twins fading away at the end and Wanda playing with more serious magic, it’s expected that we’ll see the introduction of Billy Kaplan and his family in coming MCU releases, probably now old enough to be a Young Avenger.

 The grandson of Isaiah Bradley, the first Black Captain America who had operated during World War II, Elijah Bradley (often going by Eli) knew he came from a family of legends.
 Isaiah had been experimented on, and his taking of the Captain America name without the government’s authorization led to him being imprisoned for years.
 Iron Lad had arrived looking for Eli’s uncle, a superhero going by Justice, but Eli took his place as the team’s Captain America.
-Despite claiming that his lineage had given him super-human abilities, Eli’s mother had been born before Isaiah had received the Super-Soldier serum, meaning that he hadn’t gotten the abilities passed down to him.
-In order to keep up on the team, Eli began taking MGH (Mutant Growth Hormone), a pill that grants people super-strength and speed.
+Despite claiming that his lineage had given him super-human abilities, Eli’s mother had been born before Isaiah had received the Super-Soldier serum, meaning that the abilities hadn’t been passed down to him.
+In order to stay on the team, Eli began taking MGH (Mutant Growth Hormone), a pill that grants people super-strength and speed.

 Initially, Eli used throwing stars as weapons, but he would later switch to Captain America’s original shield after finding it in a broken-down Avengers Mansion.
 After Eli’s source of power was revealed, he decided to leave the team, though he would later return shortly before being injured.
-Requiring a blood transplant, Captain America offered but found out that Isaiah Bradley had already given his own blood, meaning that Eli now had his grandfather’s abilities.
+Requiring a blood transplant, Eli received his grandfather’s blood, meaning that he was now a super-soldier.
 Eli rejoined the team, but eventually quit semi-permanently when he moved away.
 Eli’s future has him becoming Captain America.

 Content warning for sexual assault and trauma